 After all, these after-work sessions enabled the HubSpot team to come together.
 Ultimately, this helped to make work a more sociable and fun place to be.

-To test if senior business executives still cared about having fun, Mark Gagnon installed a giant ball pit in a business area.
+To test if senior business executives still had time to enjoy themselves, Mark Gagnon installed a giant ball pit in a business area.
 He then asked passersby if they were too busy to have fun.

 What he found was that inside each business person in a suit there’s a carefree fun-lover desperate to get out!
 This, in turn, tells us that fun is also suitable for corporate learning environments.

 In 2020, Covid-19 brought the travel retail industry to a standstill.
-As a result, L’Oréal Travel Retail started to train their Beauty Advisors online using their My Beauty Club platform.
+As a result, L’Oréal Travel Retail started to train 5,500+ Beauty Advisors online.

-Growth Engineering Learning App was used as a framework for L’Oréal Travel Retail’s digital solution.
+To do this, they created My Beauty Club, built on the Growth Engineering Learning App framework.
 It uses gamification, microlearning and social learning to create high-performance learning cultures.

 Final Words

-Fun, pleasure, excitement — call it what you will, the essential ingredient in any training endeavour is engagement.
-If you don’t spend the time to make the learning experience a compelling and enjoyable one, how can you expect your learners to spend any of their time on it?
+Fun, pleasure, excitement — call it what you will, its an essential ingredient in any training endeavour.
+If you don’t spend time making your learning experience compelling, how can you expect your learners to spend any of their time on it?

 Unlocking engagement in your learning platform isn’t some dark art known only to mystics and seers.
-It’s actually a lot simpler than you might think!
+It’s actually a lot simpler than you might think.
+Just follow our suggested steps and let the fun begin!